 They will send you mail, call, and even knock on the door if they think your home is in poor condition.

 These buyers may fix up and “flip” your property by selling it immediately after.

 Sometimes they may buy the home and immediately sell it, or even give the contract to another buyer without doing any work.

-They target homes that are in very bad condition, such as homes that need foundational repairs or other serious issues.
+They target homes that are in very bad condition, such as homes that need foundational repairs or have other serious issues.

 If you need to sell fast, you can price it low on the market and attract cash buyers so that investors can compete.

-Selling to an “Ibuyer”
+Selling to an “iBuyer”

 Unlike traditional home flippers, they do not target homes in very poor condition.